HuanYuu/TFusion/README.md

 This pipeline offers a streamlined and efficient approach to long-read fusion detection, ensuring reliable and accurate results.
 Whether users choose to use the entire pipeline or the individual reforming and filtering script, they can expect improved outcomes and reduced false positive rates.

 # Prerequisite
-To run TargetFusion.py from raw data to fusion results:
+Run TargetFusion.py from raw data qc to fusion detection:
 1. python3
 2. Porechop (debarcode and cut adapter)
 3. NanoStat (raw and clean data statistic)